esyede/rakit/packages/docs/data/image.md

 ### Identicon

-You can create an [identicon](https://en.wikipedia.org/wiki/Identicon) (unique avatar based on a string) using this component:
+An [identicon](https://en.wikipedia.org/wiki/Identicon) is an avatar derived from a
+string:

 ```php
 // Create identicon (default 64 pixel size)